 But once the apartment was complete, the conversations would become more prosaic.
 One couple wanted harvest gold shag carpeting.
 The next buyer hated gold.
 One couple wanted a tile kitchen.
 The next wanted butcher block.
 Some people wanted bathtubs.
 Some people wanted showers because they couldn’t step over the bathtub rim.

-So what's an easier sell?
-Painting the picture of where they're going to tuck in their adorable grandchildren or debating the value proposition of Corian or Formica countertops?
+So what’s an easier sell?
+Painting the picture of where they’re going to tuck in their adorable grandchildren or debating the value proposition of Corian or Formica countertops?
 When put in those simple terms, the advantages become clear.
-Regardless of whom the customer was and what they wanted, it was always easier to “sell the dream.”
+Regardless of whom the was and what they wanted, it was always easier to “sell the dream.”
 Because the reality never quite measured up to their fantasies.

-means you can concentrate your brand messaging on the things that get people excited.
+Selling the dream means you can concentrate your brand messaging on the things that get people excited.
 It means you can build a resilient message that will survive trends and fads.
 And it usually means you can charge—and get—a higher price for your products and services.
-Just like Apple, McDonald's, Target… and my father.
+Just like Apple, McDonald’s, Target… and my father.

 Thanks, Dad.